odonnellpeter1999/DistributedSystemsAssignment/README.md

 2. Initiate a delivery order
 3. Track that orders status and location in the postal services sorting centres.

-This system is easily scalable to accommodate multiple postal services and designed to perform under load from its clients.
+This system is scalable to accommodate multiple postal services and designed to perform under load from its clients.

+The system has been configured to run locally with either the Netflix OSS stack (Eureka and Zuul for load balancing and service discovery) or via Kubernetes.
+See below, how to run the system both ways.

 ## Running the system locally